-Total net deficit at June 30, 2011 was \$(1,410,416) compared to \$(1,378,798) in the prior fiscal year.
+Total net deficit at June 30, 2012 and 2011 was \$(1,412,251) and \$(1,410,416).
 The deficit results primarily from the recording of long-term debt, proceeds of which funded the construction of the corridors.
-Ownership was transferred to Caltrans upon completion.
+Ownership was transferred to the State of California, Department of Transportation (Caltrans) upon completion.
 The net deficit is also a result of accretion recorded on the capital appreciation bonds, which was greater than principal payments made.